 - No, Voting Democrat is Not “Harm Reduction” (Medium, Nov 2018)

 Like a master illusionist using subtle redirection, they turn off your brain using emotionally charged language to focus the conversation on the other party – “Look at the big bad orange man!” or “Vote Blue NO Matter Who!” – to distract you from the actual wars that are going on:

-- The War Against Gender and Sexual Minorities
+- the War Against Women, and Gender and Sexual Minorities

 - the War on Religious Freedom